xpavlic/rciam-federation-registry-agent/README.md

 settings and service specific configuration values.
 The only global value is the `log_conf` path if you want to use the same logging configuration for both of the deployers.
 In case you need a different configuration for a deployer you can add log_conf in the scope of "MITREid" or "SSP" or "CAS".

+When using the `RabbitMQ` version of the CAS deployer, you can omit the `ams` scope entirely as it's not used.
+Just like that you can also omit the `rabbitmq` scope when `ams` is used.

 ### Configuration with sync to Perun IDM